Tullioform/Lindbladian-Jaynes-Cummings/README.md

 # Lindbladian-Jaynes-Cummings
-Given the Jaynes Cummings Hamiltonian in second quantization (complete details about its meaning and eigenvalue problem are in the file ), one wants to study its dissipation dynamics when coupled to external driving fields.
+Given the Jaynes Cummings Hamiltonian in second quantization (complete details about its meaning and eigenvalue problem are in the file Jaynes_Cummings_git.pdf), one wants to study its dissipation dynamics when coupled to external driving fields.
 Here we implement different dissipative models in order to simulate dynamics and find all of the equilibrium points of a density matrix built upon the system.

 ### Features